-The District's Battalion Chiefs, Firefighters, Training Officers, and Fire Prevention employees are represented by Local 1660.
+The District's Battalion Chiefs, Firefighters, Paramedics, Training Officers, Deputy Fire Marshal and Investigators are represented by Local 1660.
 The labor contract extends through June 30, 2018.
-The contract calls for a CPI-W based pay raise effective July 1, 2016, of 2.0% in addition to step raises within the range based on years in position.
+The contract calls for a CPI-W based pay raise effective July 1, 2017, of 2.0% in addition to step raises within the range based on years in position.
+It is expected that negotiations for the following contract will be completed during 2017-18.

 Relief Pool positions fund requirements for contractual time off for firefighters.
-The actual number of relief pool firefighters fluctuates during the year due to retirements, on- and off-duty injuries, and other absences such as military deployments; until hiring of recruits and completion of their six-month Engine 92 training is accomplished each year.
-Upon graduation from the recruit training Engine 92 program, these new firefighters are assigned to fill vacant positions.
-The District employs a constant staffing model, whereby a response unit is always staffed to be able to respond to emergencies.
+The actual number of relief pool firefighters fluctuates during the year due to retirements, on- and off-duty injuries, and other absences such as military deployments; until hiring of recruits and completion of their academy training is accomplished each year.
+Upon graduation from the recruit training program, these new firefighters and paramedics are assigned to fill vacant positions.
+The District employs a constant staffing model, whereby a response unit is always staffed to be able to respond to emergencies and meet the needs of our citizens.

 The District has conservatively forecasted medical insurance cost increases for the proposed budget year to the high range allowed under the union contract.
-All non-union and most union employees contribute to their monthly health insurance and are partners in our ongoing attention to the cost of healthcare.
+All non-union and most union employees contribute to their monthly health insurance premium costs and are partners in our ongoing attention to the cost of healthcare.

-For line personnel, the District has budgeted a blended contribution rate for the Oregon Public Employee's Retirement System of 19.96% for the second year of the 2015-17 biennium (including 6% mandatory employee contributions), based on the blend of contribution rates paid on behalf of each employee in the various PERS plans.
+For line personnel, the District has budgeted a blended contribution rate for the Oregon Public Employee's Retirement System of 22.68% for the first year of the 2017-19 biennium (including 6% mandatory employee contributions), based on the blend of contribution rates paid on behalf of each employee in the various PERS plans.
 Because line personnel are regularly reassigned to fill the District's constant staffing model, the District budgets salaries at top step for union personnel and utilizes blended rates for benefits.
 For non-union personnel - who generally remain in one department - salaries and benefits are budgeted at expected actual rates.
-The 2015-17 PERS rates were actuarially set after 2013 legislative reforms to reduce retirement cost of living increases and out-of-state tax remedies.
-Litigation ensued over the 2013 legislative reforms to the PERS programs and the Supreme Court of Oregon overturned the majority of the reforms that created the cost savings.
-Accordingly, it is expected in future biennia, after the completion of the December 31, 2015 actuarial valuation to set rates for the biennium 2017-2019, that rates will increase to the maximum of the rate collar for at least the next two to three biennia of rate cycles.
+The 2017-19 PERS rates were set actuarially, after the completion of the December 31, 2015 actuarial valuation to set rates for the biennium 2017-19.
+Rate increases were limited to the maximum of the rate collar this biennium and significant rate increases are expected for at least the next two to three biennia of rate cycles.
 Upward pressure on PERS rates also occurred from the PERS Board reducing the assumed investment earnings rate of its investments to 7.5% effective January 1, 2016 and the regular adoption of updated demographic factors including merit raises of employee groups and longer life expectancy.
-The District's budget for 2016-17 continues to reflect the published rates but District future financial forecasts include the effects of expected rate increases.
+The District's budget for 2017-18 reflects the published rates for non-line personnel and blended budgeted rate for line personnel staffing response units.
+The District will utilize PERS rate reserve funds set aside in prior years in order to smooth budgeted PERS rate increases.
+Future District financial forecasts include the effects of expected rate increases.